ctsof/PacmanBasic/README.md

 # PacmanBasic
-A Pacman game landed on Browser Engine
+A Pacman game landed on the Browser Engine